ParthKadiya/Zero_Trust_Readiness_Index_Group-2_CSM/analysis/ztri_formula_explanation.md

 # ZTRI Formula Explanation

 ## Purpose
-This file documents the calculation logic behind the **Zero Trust Readiness Index (ZTRI)** to ensure transparency and reproducibility.
+This file tells the calculation logic behind the **Zero Trust Readiness Index (ZTRI)** to confirm transparency and reproducibility.

 ---